oonisim/Apache-Spark-Installation/README.md

-K8S deployment with kubeadm using Ansible
+Spark standalone cluster deployment with kubeadm using Ansible
 =========
-Build a latest Kubernetes (K8S) non-HA cluster in AWS (CentOS or RHEL) using kubeadm to explore K8S.
-There are multiple K8S/AWS deployment tools (kops, rancher, etc) and kubeadm is not yet production ready tool but it will be the one.
-Note that this is to explore K8S, hence basic security considerations.
+Build a standalone Spark in AWS (CentOS or RHEL).

 AWS Network Topology
 ------------